The Queen Bee – What You Need to Know

 How bees communicate with each other, how they interact with the environment and the roles played by individual bees are still being studied.

-Much research has been done on the activities of queen bees in hives and the ritual of how one queen is chosen to rule.
+Much research has been done on the activities of honey bees in hives and the ritual of how one queen is chosen to rule.
 Let’s take a look into the life of a queen bee.

 Questions and Answers about The Queen